DonThompson/FradBot/README.md

 * Really need to get autonomy in build orders for workers, supply at least.  army maybe not far after.
 * SCV split for expansions getting important
 * A whole different military option... move the platoon/squad center point, and have the units just keep up with it?
 Would that be far simpler?
 I feel like this current implementation is a black hole of time.
+* Redefine natural - closest to your main choke point *abyssal reef it expands to your 3rd*

 ONGOING ISSUES:
 * So much work on orders...